English Gothic architecture: Periods and styles

-From the 15th century, under the House of Tudor, the prevailing Gothic style is commonly known as Tudor architecture.
+From the late 15th century, under the House of Tudor, the prevailing Gothic style is commonly known as Tudor architecture.
 This style is ultimately succeeded by Elizabethan architecture and Renaissance architecture under Elizabeth I.

 Rickman excluded from his scheme most new buildings after Henry VIII's reign, calling the style of "additions and rebuilding" in the later 16th and earlier 17th centuries "often much debased".

 Architect and art historian Edmund Sharpe, in The Seven Periods of English Architecture (1851), identified a pre-Gothic Transitional Period (1145–1190), following the Norman period, in which pointed arches and round arches were employed together.
 Focusing on the windows, Sharpe dubbed Rickman's Gothic styles as follows: